Best Low-Mileage Auto Insurance Discounts in 2025

 60-Year-Old Female | $57 | $148 |

-Alright, now you know how age and gender affect your rates, even if you’re a low-mileage driver.
-The good news?
-There are plenty of ways to save.
+Now that you know how age and gender can impact your rate, here’s the bright side — if you’re not on the road much, there are plenty of smart ways to save.

 Learn More: Definitive Guide to Usage-Based Auto Insurance